kalimero0411/fastakit/README.md

 - The `--min_max_seq` option together with `--translate` applies the `--min_prot` option for the respective minimum protein size (i.e. (minimum / 3) - 1).
 - The `--check` option return exit code 0 if the FASTA file is single-line.
 - The `--mw` option detects DNA/RNA/protein sequences, and ouputs the average molecular weight of ssDNA/sRNA and dsDNA/dsRNA seperated by a tab or protein average molecular weight.
 - The `--re` option detects restriction enzyme recognition sites, but **IGNORES** cut sites and methylation sensitivity.
+The inputs for this option are a restriction enzyme name, minimum and maximum length of recognition site, and minimum and maximum number of detected sites; seperated by a comma (e.g. HpaII,0,0,1,2).
+Each parametercaan be ignored with 0.
+- If `--re` is given a restriction enzyme name (i.e. not 0), the restrictions for recognition site length are removed.
+- The `--random` option applies after all other sequence manipulation processes.